kalenwallin/notion-as-a-cms/src/content/slides/004-what-notion-is.md

 * They can be as small as a single character or contain the entire script of Shrek 2.

 **Pages** are the containers for your blocks.
-They can also contain subpages.
+Pages can also be blocks called subpages.

 * Subpages are just regular pages but nested within page, creating a hierarchical structure.